Hugh Dalton: Appointment

+Economic policy

 The Treasury faced urgent problems.
 Half of the wartime economy had been devoted to mobilizing soldiers, warplanes, bombs and munitions; an urgent transition to a peacetime budget was necessary, while minimizing inflation.
-Financial aid through Lend Lease from the United States was abruptly and unexpectedly terminated in September 1945, and new loans from the United States and Canada were essential to keep living conditions tolerable.
+Financial aid through Lend Lease from the United States was abruptly and unexpectedly terminated in September 1945, and new loans and cash grants from the United States and Canada were essential to keep living conditions tolerable.
 In the long run, Labour was committed to nationalization of industry and national planning of the economy, to more taxation of the rich and less of the poor, and to expanding the welfare state and creating free medical services for everyone.

 During the war, most overseas investments had been sold to fund the cost of its prosecution (the state thus losing the income from them), and Britain suffered severe balance of payments problems.
 The $3.75 billion 50-year American loan negotiated by John Maynard Keynes in 1946 (and the $1.25 billion loan from Canada) was soon exhausted.
 By 1947, rationing had to be tightened and the convertibility of the pound suspended.
-In the atmosphere of crisis, Morrison and Cripps intrigued to replace Attlee with Bevin as Prime Minister; Bevin refused to play along, and Attlee bought off Cripps by giving him Morrison's responsibilities for economic planning.
+In the atmosphere of crisis, Morrison and Cripps intrigued to replace Attlee with Bevin as prime minister; Bevin refused to play along, and Attlee bought off Cripps by giving him Morrison's responsibilities for economic planning.
 Ironically, of the "Big Five" it was Dalton who ultimately fell victim to the events of that year.

-Cheaper money—that is, low interest rates—was an important goal for Dalton during his Chancellorship.
-He wanted to avoid the high interest rates and unemployment experienced after the First World War, and to keep down the cost of nationalization.
-He gained support for this cheaper money policy from Keynes, as well as from officials of the Bank of England and the Treasury.